lucky-wolf/DW2-XL/README.md

 ### v1.16.3
 - Fixed couple of issues with Ancient Guardian Vault techs
-- Moved XL components into the 5xx range to avoid collisions
+- Moved XL components into the 500 range to avoid collisions
 - Seperated "Derelict Reactor" so that they'll have plenty of power and won't be confused with antimatter reactors in XL
 - Added defense improvement factors to Mech improvement techs
 - Added all around improvement factors to Robotic Troop improvement techs
-- Reduced chance of Caslon to 1% per gas giant (game has screwed up system, and this should result in approx 6% rate plus story elements)
+- Reduced chance of Caslon to approx 6% of all gas giants outside of story based systems
 - Fixed Planetary Pulsed Defenses (had dead component reference)
+- Moved repeatable techs to T11 (was T13)

 ### v1.16.2
 - Updated for 1.1.6.4 beta (required)